 In higher cost housing markets, the incentives will keep rents affordable in at least 15% of a property’s housing units.
 In lower cost markets, the incentives will promote owners making improvements to their properties, benefiting both the building’s residents and the community.
 Both market rate and affordable developers can participate.

 The required investment in the new construction or substantial rehabilitation of property will increase the assessed values of properties and expand the tax base.
 The reduction will be applied to the higher, post-construction assessed value.
 The new incentives do not impact property tax rates or taxing district levies, so there is no risk to taxing districts of lost property tax revenue.

 The affordability level targeted by the incentives are to serve households with incomes at or below 60% of area median income (AMI).
-In the six-county Chicago area, this is currently $55,920 for a family of four.
+In the six-county Chicago area, this was $62,520 for a family of four in 2022.
 AMIs in other parts of the state vary by county.
-Current maximum tenant income and rents based on household size for all counties in Illinois are available from the Illinois Housing Development Authority (IHDA) by downloading an Excel file available here.
+Current maximum tenant income and rents based on household size for all counties in Illinois are available from the Illinois Housing Development Authority (IHDA) by downloading income and rent limits as an Excel file available under “General Reference Documents” at this link.
 Maximum income levels and rents will be updated annually by IHDA.